Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

        - Synchronous error: Error can be thrown by the API itself.
 These types of errors should be checked against all APIs (strongly recommended).
        - Asynchronous error: Errors from the underneath driver, system, hardware, etc.

-XRT provides a couple of APIs to retrieve the asynchronous errors into the userspace host code.
+XRT provides an ``xrt::error`` class and its member functions to retrieve the asynchronous errors into the userspace host code.
 This helps to debug when something goes wrong.

-       - ``xrtErrorGetLast`` - Gets the last error code and its timestamp of a given error class
+       - Member function ``xrt::error::get_error_code()`` - Gets the last error code and its timestamp of a given error class
+       - Member function ``xrt::error::get_timestamp()`` - Gets the timestamp of the last error
-       - ``xrtErrorGetString`` - Gets the description string of a given error code.
+       - Member function ``xrt:error::to_string()`` - Gets the description string of a given error code.

 **NOTE**: The asynchronous error retrieving APIs are at an early stage of development and only supports AIE related asynchronous errors.
 Full support for all other asynchronous errors is planned in a future release.